PedroVinicius/ewallet/README.md

 4 - Run `bundle install`

-5 - Config the database by moving the `config/database.sample.yml` to `config/database.yml` and changing it according to your settings (remember to create the PostgreSQL database first).
+5 - Setup the database by moving the `config/database.sample.yml` to `config/database.yml` and changing it according to your settings (remember to create the PostgreSQL database first).

 6 - Generate a key pair by running `bin/keygen` from the app root directory.

-7 - Point the absolute path for both the private and public key generated in the previous step within a `.env` file and place it at the app root directory.
+7 - Point the absolute path for both the private and public key generated in the previous step using a `.env` file and place it at the app root directory.
+You can just rename the .env.sample to .env and fill whe variables with the absolute paths.

 The variables need to be named as:

 `PRIVATE_KEY_PATH='<ABS-PATH>`

 `PUBLIC_KEY_PATH='<ABS-PATH>'`

+The keys pair is used to sign and validate the JSON Web Tokens.

 8 - Run `bundle exec rake db:migrate`